galaxyproject/planemo/docs/commands/run.rst

       --database_connection TEXT      Database connection string to use for Galaxy.
       --shed_tool_conf TEXT           Location of shed tools conf file for Galaxy.
       --shed_tool_path TEXT           Location of shed tools directory for Galaxy.
-      --daemon                        Serve Galaxy process as a daemon.
-      --pid_file TEXT                 Location of pid file is executed with --daemon.
       --cwl_galaxy_root DIRECTORY     Root of development galaxy directory to execute command with (must be branch of Galaxy with CWL support, this option is experimental